erikc5000/island-time/README.md

 ## Notes on kotlin.time

 An [experimental time API](https://github.com/Kotlin/KEEP/issues/190) has recently been added to the Kotlin standard library.
-Unfortunately, its design does't agree well with Island Time -- at least currently.
+Unfortunately, its design does't mesh well with Island Time -- at least currently.

-The Kotlin `Duration` class is based on a floating point number, which we steer clear of to avoid any accuracy issues that might come about during manipulation of floating point values and offer a fixed nanosecond precision across the entire supported time range.
+The Kotlin `Duration` class is based on a floating point number, which we steer clear of to avoid any accuracy issues that might come about during manipulation of floating point values and offer a fixed nanosecond precision across the entire supported time scale.
 We also opt to preserve unit granularity.
 For example, `1.seconds` translates to `IntSeconds` rather than `Duration`.
-This allows you to specify a particular unit granularity in your code when required.
+This allows you to enforce a certain precision level when required.

-Currently, Kotlin's `WallClock` isn't available and doesn't offer time zone support in any case, so we have our own `Clock` implementation as well.
-Island Time takes an extension-oriented approach to clocks, enabling support for multiple implementations -- in fact, it's in envisioned that there will be separate millisecond and nanosecond precision clocks.
-In the future, we can concievably offer support for any standard library clock implementation as well.
+At this time, Kotlin's `WallClock` isn't available and doesn't offer time zone support in any case, so we have our own `Clock` implementation as well.
+Island Time takes an extension-oriented approach to clocks though, so different implementations may be introduced in the future and support for any standard library clock will be added, if suitable.

 # Feedback/Contributions

-The goal of this project is not just to port the java.time library over to Kotlin Multiplatform, but to take full advantage of Kotlin language features to create a date-time DSL that feels natural to users of the language and encourages best practices where possible.
+As mentioned earlier, the goal of this project is not just to port the java.time library over to Kotlin Multiplatform, but to take full advantage of Kotlin language features to create a date-time DSL that feels natural to users of the language and encourages best practices where possible.
 To that end, any and all feedback would be much appreciated in helping to iron out the API.

 If you're interested in contributing or have ideas on areas that can be improved (there are definitely many right now), please feel free to initiate a dialog by opening design-related issues or submitting pull requests.